ohbarye/rusky/README.md

 ## Usage

 1. Add the following line into your Rakefile.
 It defines rake tasks to be executed on Git hook.
-The task names are 'rusky:#{git_hook_name}'.
+The task names are `"rusky:#{git_hook_name}"`.

 ```ruby
 require "rusky/task"